 The Service Areas of the College represent opportunities to reinforce the learning experiences of the College curriculum and to remove barriers to student success.
-Examples of service areas include the Library, Business Office, Student Services, and IT department.
-Many of the sub-objectives and indicators for the College's Student Success Core Theme are supported by strong services intentionally responsive to student needs and designed to enhance student success.
+Examples of service areas include the Library Services, the Business Office, Student Services, and IT department.
+Many of the subobjectives and indicators for the College's Student Success Core Theme are supported by strong services intentionally responsive to student needs and designed to enhance student success.

 To support a College-wide culture of continuous improvement and assessment-based change, in 2018-19 the College provided training for service area personnel on the development and assessment of Service Area Outcomes (SAOs).
-At the same time, a SPARC template for formal review of Service Areas (see link), similar to the template for instructional program review, was developed.
-The use of these two methods, assessment of Service Area Outcomes (formative assessment) and comprehensive program evaluation (summative assessment), helps to identify service gaps while also presenting a comprehensive view of the service area's capacity, strengths, and challenges.
-Interim assessments are conducted through the SPARE report (see link for SPARE - Service Areas), the annual review and update to the comprehensive SPARC.
-The College Library Services is piloting the SPARC - Service Area process in 2018-19, with the other Service Areas scheduled as below.
+At the same time, a SPARC template (SPARC)

+template) for formal review of Service Areas similar to the template for instructional program review, was developed.
+The use of these two methods, assessment of Service Area Outcomes (formative assessment) and comprehensive service area evaluation (summative assessment), helps to identify service gaps while also presenting a comprehensive view of the service area's capacity, strengths, and challenges.
+Interim assessments are conducted through the SPARE report (SPARE template), the annual review and update to the comprehensive SPARC.
+The current schedule for service area review is presented below.